Lump Sum Settlements

 For example, if the injured worker has multiple aches, pains and injuries, It is possible that an injured body part may not be covered under a lump sum settlement where the condition pre-dated the work injury and was not made worse by the work injury.
 A lawyer for the injured person will always spell out in the agreement just what is and is not covered by the lump sum settlement.How Much Will the Lump Sum Settlement Be?

 Lump sum settlements represent a certain period of future weekly benefits paid at one time.
 Injured workers are entitled to three years of temporary total benefits, four or five years of partial disability benefits, and maybe a lifetime of permanent and total benefits.
 In consultation with your workers compensation lawyer, the injured worker needs to understand what category of disability he or she falls under.

 An insurer may offer a worker with a back sprain six months’ to a years’ worth of benefits by lump sum settlement.
 The employee’s insurer may demand two years of benefits; often, lump sum settlement will be negotiated for some agreeable number in the middle.Do I Have to Take a Lump Sum?

 The injured worker can never be compelled to accept a settlement.
 Some workers are so severely injured that insurers are reluctant to lump sum settle for the fair amount demanded by the employee’s attorney.
 Settlement often must take into account a figure that the insurer must pay for permanent impairment.Should I Take the Settlement?

-We, at Marcotte Law Firm, are ready to help you lump sum settle your workers compensation claim.
-We have settled thousands of them in total over the past forty years.
+The Lowell Workers Compensation Lawyers at Marcotte Law Firm are ready to help you lump sum settle your workers compensation claim.
+Our attorneys have settled thousands of them in total over the past forty years.

-If you were injured at work, call the Workers Compensation Attorneys at Marcotte Law Firm for a free consultation.
+If you were injured at work, the right attorney can be what’s preventing you from making a bad decision on a settlement.
+Call the Lowell Workers Compensation Attorneys at Marcotte Law Firm for a free consultation.